dstufft/personal-peps/remove-external-hosting.rst

 disabling use of the default repository.
 The exact specifics of how that is achieved is up to each indidivdual implementation.

-End users wishing to limit what files they pull from which index can simply use `devpi <http://doc.devpi.net/latest/>`_ to whitelist projects from PyPI or another repository.
+End users wishing to limit what files they pull from which repository can simply use `devpi <http://doc.devpi.net/latest/>`_ to whitelist projects from PyPI or another repository.

 External Index Discovery